It’s that time again.

 It’s a simple formula that you can apply when writing your comments.
 I really think it will make things a bit easier for you.

-First of all, make sure to start with a positive introduction while saying something unique about the child.
+STEP 1: Start with a positive introduction while saying something unique about the child.

-Then give a general statement about how the child is progressing in an area.
+STEP 2: Give a general statement about how the child is progressing in an area.

-Now get more specific about how the student is doing with a particular learning objective within that area.
+STEP 3: Get more specific about how the student is doing with a particular learning objective within that area.

-Finally, end on a positive note!
+STEP 5: End on a positive note!

 This formula is just a suggestion.
 Adapt it to your needs or just use it for inspiration! 😉